Jemoka/blag/content/posts/KBhnlp.md

 ### In-Context Learning {#in-context-learning}

-If we show the model some context which has example input output pairs, it can output. ([Language Model](#language-model) model are few shot learners)
+If we show the model some context which has example input output pairs, it can output. (model are few shot learners)

 #### Correct Scoring {#correct-scoring}